Grant Morrison, MBE (born 31 January 1960) is a Scottish writer, best known for the complex use of meta-fiction within their stories.

-- All There in the Manual: Anarchy for the Masses for one thing offers a mighty effort at deciphering The Invisibles.
+- Anarchy for the Masses for one thing offers a mighty effort at deciphering The Invisibles.
 Most notably insightful are the numerous interviews with Morrison and crew.
-Otherwise tends to give away tons of more or less required information about his work in interviews, which usually end up unread on obscure corners of the Internet.
+Otherwise tends to give away tons of more or less required information about their work in interviews, which usually end up unread on obscure corners of the Internet.

 - Final Crisis Sketchbook, essentially a collection of notes and "behind the scenes" comments on the creation of Final Crisis, contained tidbits of information that never appeared in the actual comic ... like, say, the identities of some of the characters.

-- The later chapters of Supergods also contain a fair amount of Word Of God, especially regarding the genesis and intended meaning of The Invisibles and Final Crisis.
+- The later chapters of Supergods also contain a fair amount of Word of God, especially regarding the genesis and intended meaning of The Invisibles and Final Crisis.

 - Ancient Conspiracy: The Invisibles revolves around them.